0xn3va/cheat-sheets/Web Application/Race Condition/README.md

 This is especially important when it comes to a large POST request, for example, when you need to upload a file.
 However, this makes sense even with small requests, since the delivery of several bytes is much faster than sending kilobytes of data simultaneously.

+{% hint style="info" %}
-> You should not only split the request, but also make a delay of several seconds between sending the main and final part of the data.
+You should not only split the request, but also make a delay of several seconds between sending the main and final part of the data.
 And all because web servers begin to parse requests even before they receive them completely.
+{% endhint %}

 # Awesome tricks